retro16/acsi2stm/doc/gemdrive.md

   This is also the case in Hatari.
 * File descriptors are leaked when terminating a process with Ctrl-C. There is no system call to catch this event.
-* Not compatible with EmuTOS, MiNT, or any other TOS replacement.
+* Not compatible with MiNT or any other TOS replacement.
+* Not compatible with OS-level multitasking (MultiTOS, ...).
 * Mimics TOS 1.04, TOS 1.62 and TOS 2.06 behavior (and some of its bugs), so software relying on other TOS versions can have issues.